pittcsc/Documents/Constitution.md

 ## V) Purpose

-The <name> has been created as an extracurricular resource for Computer Science students and students of other majors interested in Computer Science.
+The Pitt CSC has been created as an extracurricular resource for Computer Science students and students of other majors interested in Computer Science.
 It is intended to provide supplemental education, opportunities for professional networking, and experience with non-scholastic projects.
 The goal of <name> is to empower University of Pittsburgh students with the confidence and the agency to succeed during their time as students, as well as beyond graduation.

 ## VI) Activities

-*Describe the full range of activities, programs and services the organization will sponsor to fulfill its purpose.
-Be complete and precise.*
+The purpose of the Pitt Computer Science Club are threefold, and outlined as such:

+### Networking

+One of the main goals of the Pitt Computer Science Club is to provide a way for like-minded students to meet each other, with the hope of sharing ideas and collaborating on projects.
+Often times, it is hard to know people that possess particular skills, so we will provide an opportunity for students to get to know each other and learn what their peers' strengths and weaknesses are.
+In addition, the club will provide a means for students to socialize and network with people in the computing industry in Pittsburgh, with the hope helping students realize good future careers and even connect the to potential employers.

+### Education

+One of the biggest struggles for computer science students is the disparity between the material that is taught in class and what is needed in the workplace.
+We hope to bridge this gap in knowledge and provide a means for students to gain skills that they wouldn't learn in class through biweekly presentations, created and performed by students, which will give attendees a basic level of knowledge in the presentation subject.
+Each of these presentations will be recorded or in some way be made available to all member of the club in the future as a reference tool for future learning.

+### Experience

+Lastly, practical experience is hard to come by, unless you have a focused way of going about getting it.
+The Pitt CS Club hopes to offer these opportunities to students through a series of semester-long projects, which club members will partake in based on their areas of interest and level of experience.
+Beginner students will collaborate with knowledgable ones, working together to build an open source project that will always be available to them as a testament to their skills and abilities.
+In addition, the projects will stay under the ownership of the club, meaning that all of the code will remain as a reference tool for future learning.

 ## VII) Membership Requirements

 1. Membership is open to currently enrolled Pitt students as defined herein.
 2. All members must accept and comply with all of the requirements and limitations of certification as a condition of membership.
-3. Membership in the (name of organization) is voluntary and all risk of personal injury, property damage or other losses that occur incidental to membership or participation in activities are assumed solely by the student organization and/or individual member(s) or non-member participant(s).
+3. Membership in the Pitt CS Club is voluntary and all risk of personal injury, property damage or other losses that occur incidental to membership or participation in activities are assumed solely by the student organization and/or individual member(s) or non-member participant(s).
 Accordingly, the University of Pittsburgh, its officers and agents shall not be responsible nor liable for any claims or causes of action for damage or loss of property or personal injury of any kind or nature which may arise out of or are incidental to the conduct of any organization's activities or that of any individual's participation in any group-related activity.
 It is further understood and agreed that it is the responsibility of the officers of the organization to assure that all of the organization's members and non-member participants in all activities sponsored by the (name of organization) are fully informed and advised of this ASSUMPTION OF RISK, and in the event any individual member or participant should express or indicate non-acceptance, the organization's officer shall forbid participation and/or membership of such individual.
 In regard to the organization member and non-member participant Assumption of Risk, the (name of organization) acknowledges that the University recommends that the organization members and non-member participants make every effort to arrange for the acquisition of liability insurance sufficient to protect all participants against those risks being assumed.
 For sport-related organizations the University recommends that each individual have insurance sufficient to allow for any risks by participation, accident or by deficiencies in physical health.
 4. No hazing or illegal discriminatory criteria for membership, including those listed in the University of Pittsburgh's non-discrimination policy, will be used as a condition of membership in the organization.
 These factors include race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, genetic information, disability or status as a veteran.
 5. Membership is not limited to students majoring in Computer Science.